-However, if you are in Australia or another country where it is difficult to get combination inositol supplements, 2-4g of myo-inositol would be suitable and provide a benefit to those with PCOS.
+However, if you are unable to get combination inositol supplements, 2-4g of myo-inositol would be suitable and provide a benefit to those with PCOS.

 If you would like to read more about nutrition for PCOS, you can find that here.